davidjohnbaker1/davidjohnbaker/content/home/teaching.md

 I have served as Instructor of Record for the following courses at Louisiana State University:

-- MUS1701, Foundations of Music Study
+- MUS 1701, Foundations of Music Study
-- MUS3621, Aural Skills IV
+- MUS 3621, Aural Skills IV
-- MUS3622, Aural Skills III
+- MUS 3622, Aural Skills III

 I have served as a graduate assistant for the following courses at Louisiana State University.

+- PSYC 7111, Multivariate Statistics
-- PSY 4111, Intermediate Statistics
+- PSYC 4111, Intermediate Statistics
-- MUS3622, Music Theory IV
+- MUS 3622, Music Theory IV
-- MUS3621, Music Theory III
+- MUS 3621, Music Theory III